3M-designed science kits allowing 3rd-graders to get hands-on learning at home - KESQ

 Click here for updates on this story

-Minneapolis, MI (WCCO) — Like many kids these days, Maya Consti isn’t where she’d like to be.
+Minneapolis, MN (WCCO) — Like many kids these days, Maya Consti isn’t where she’d like to be.

 Due to the COVID-19 pandemic, the Oakdale third-grader is doing full-time distance learning and feels like she’s missing out.